 Whenever a machine breaks down, maintenance teams often focus solely on bringing it back online.
 In fact, about 56% of all facilities use a run-to-failure maintenance strategy with at least some of their assets.

-However, without researching the root causes of these breakdowns, they are unlikely to go away.
-Odds are, the asset will break down again in the future.
+However, without researching the root causes of these breakdowns, they're unlikely to go away.
+Odds are the asset will break down again in the future.

-When performed correctly, RCA helps maintenance teams focus their preventive maintenance on the most important tasks.
+When performed correctly, RCA helps teams focus on important preventive maintenance tasks.
 Given that as much as half of all PMs ultimately accomplish nothing, that could translate into vastly reduced maintenance costs.